-Considered as one of the most beautiful and crucial sensory organs, eyes allow us to see the colorful mother nature.
+Eyes are considered as one of the most beautiful and crucial sensory organs.
+Eyes allow us to see the colorful mother nature.
 The colors are spread everywhere, even in the eyes.
-And this phenomenon is called Heterochromia.
+And this phenomenon is called Eye Heterochromia.

 Genetic heterochromia traces its root to parents or grandparents.
 The parental gene for heterochromia is autosomal dominant, which means the chances of getting congenital heterochromia is high if your parents or grandparents had it.